-Outliers and inconsistencies in calculated QIs
+Coherence, inconsistencies, and outliers in calculated QIs

 This data collection was conducted under the National Aged Care Mandatory Quality Indicator Program Manual 3.0, which has been in place since 1 April 2023.
 Program Manual 1.0 applied for previous collections between 1 July 2019 and 30 June 2021, and Program Manual 2.0 applied for previous collections between 1 July 2021 and 31 March 2023.
-There are important differences between Manual 1.0 and Manuals 2.0 and 3.0 (detailed below) and for this reason comparisons across the two program periods are not recommended.